Jacob's Well: History

 The writings of pilgrims indicate that Jacob's Well has been situated within different churches built at the same site over time.
-By the 330s CE, the site had been identified as the place where Jesus held his conversation with the Samaritan woman, and was probably being used for Christian baptisms.
-By 384 CE, a cruciform church was built over the site, and is mentioned in the 4th century writings of Saint Jerome.
-This church was most likely destroyed during the Samaritan revolts of 484 or 529 CE.
-Subsequently, rebuilt by Justinian, this second Byzantine era church was still standing in the 720s CE, and possibly into the early 9th century CE.
+By the 330s AD, the site had been identified as the place where Jesus held his conversation with the Samaritan woman, and was probably being used for Christian baptisms.
+By 384 AD, a cruciform church was built over the site, and is mentioned in the 4th century writings of Saint Jerome.
+This church was most likely destroyed during the Samaritan revolts of 484 or 529 AD.
+Subsequently, rebuilt by Justinian I, this second Byzantine era church was still standing in the 720s AD, and possibly into the early 9th century AD.

-The Byzantine church was definitely in ruins by the time the Crusaders occupied Nablus in August 1099 CE; early 12th-century accounts by pilgrims to the site speak of the well without mentioning a church.
-These include the appointment of Sir Henry Maleverer as guardian of the well under the King of Jerusalem.
+The Byzantine church was definitely in ruins by the time the Crusaders occupied Nablus in August 1099 AD; early 12th-century accounts by pilgrims to the site speak of the well without mentioning a church.
+These include the appointment of Henry Maleverer as guardian of the well under the king of Jerusalem.
 There are later 12th-century accounts of a newly built church at Jacob's Well.
 The first such definitive account comes from Theoderic, who writes: "The well ... is a half a mile distant from the city Nablus: it lies in front of the altar in the church built over it, in which nuns devote themselves to the service of God.
 This well is called the Fountain of Jacob."
-This Crusader era church was constructed in 1175, likely due to the support of Queen Melisande, who was exiled to Nablus in 1152 where she lived until her death in 1161.
+This Crusader era church was constructed in 1175, likely due to the support of Queen Melisande, who retired to Nablus in 1152 where she lived until her death in 1161.
 This church appears to have been destroyed following Saladin's victory over the Crusaders in the Battle of Hittin in 1187.